Singh-Lab/DeMaSk/docs/index.rst

 Full options for finding homologs:

 .. code-block:: none

    usage: homologs.py [-h] -s SEQFILE [-c FILE] --blastp BLASTP --db PATH
                      [-t THREADS] [-e EVALUE_CUTOFF] [-b BITSCORE_CUTOFF]
                      [-n NSEQS] (-o OUTFILE | -d OUTDIR)

    -h, --help            show this help message and exit -s SEQFILE, --seqfile SEQFILE
                            Name of a fasta file with one or more query sequences.
    -c FILE, --config FILE
                            Configuration file (e.g. the same configuration file used for running DeMaSk).
 Defaults to 'config.ini' in the demask directory.
    --blastp BLASTP       The full path of your blastp executable.
    --db PATH             Path of the BLAST database in which supporting
                            sequences will be searched.
 Must be formatted using the makeblastdb program.
    -t THREADS, --threads THREADS
                            Number of threads (CPUs) blastp will use.
 Defaults to 1.
    -e EVALUE_CUTOFF, --evalue_cutoff EVALUE_CUTOFF
                            E-value threshold for blastp hits.
+Defaults to 1e-5.
    -b BITSCORE_CUTOFF, --bitscore_cutoff BITSCORE_CUTOFF
                            Bits per query residue threshold for blastp hits.
+                           Default is no threshold
    -n NSEQS, --nseqs NSEQS
                            Maximum number of top hits to include per query sequence.
-Defaults to 300.
+Defaults to 500.
    -o OUTFILE, --outfile OUTFILE
                            Name of output file (only used for single-query runs).
    -d OUTDIR, --outdir OUTDIR
                            Name of directory to write output files in a2m (FASTA) format.
 The sequence titles (after the '>' and before any whitespace) will be used for file names.

- For each query sequence, an output file in a2m (FASTA) format will be produced containing the query sequence and the most similar homologs up to a specified number (default 300).
+   For each query sequence, an output file in a2m (FASTA) format will be produced containing the query sequence and the most similar homologs up to a specified number (default 500).

 Full options for getting DeMaSk predictions:

 .. code-block:: none

    usage: predict.py [-h] -i INFILE [-o OUTFILE] [-c FILE] [-m FILE]
                      [--coefs FILE] [-n NSEQS] [-w WEIGHT_THRESHOLD]

    -h, --help            show this help message and exit -i INFILE, --infile INFILE
                            Name of the file containing a sequence alignment in A2M (FASTA) format, with the query protein as the first sequence.
    -o OUTFILE, --outfile OUTFILE
                            Name of new file to write scores to.
    -c FILE, --config FILE
                            Configuration file.
 Defaults to 'config.ini' in the demask directory.
    -m FILE, --matrix FILE
                            File containing the directional substitution matrix.
-                        Defaults to the file at 'demask/data/matrix.txt'.
+                           Defaults to the file at 'DeMaSk/data/matrix.txt'.
-  --coefs FILE          File containing the intercept, entropy, and identity
+   --coefs FILE          File containing the intercept, entropy, log2f_var, and
-                        coefficients.
-Defaults to the file at
+                           matrix coefficients.
+Defaults to the file at 'DeMaSk/data/coefficients.txt'.
-                        'demask/data/coefficients.txt'.
    -n NSEQS, --nseqs NSEQS
                            Maximum number of supporting sequences per query sequence.
-Defaults to 300.
+Defaults to 500.
    -w WEIGHT_THRESHOLD, --weight_threshold WEIGHT_THRESHOLD
                            Sequence identity threshold used for sequence
-                        weighting.
+                           weighting, e.g. 0.8.
+Sequences are weighted by the inverse of the number of sequences within this percent identity.
+If None (default), sequence weighting is not used.

 Running in Python
 ^^^^^^^^^^^^^^^^^